MartinThoma/MartinThoma.github.io/_posts/2015-02-12-reading-files-with-python.md

 You might wonder what [`with`](https://docs.python.org/3/reference/datamodel.html#context-managers) does.
-My advise for newbees would be not to worry too much about it, it is just the way you juse I/O with Python.
+My advice for newbees would be not to worry too much about it, it is just the way you juse I/O with Python.
 If you come from the C / C++ world, you might know that you have to close files when you opened them.
 The `with` statement makes sure that the file is closed when the block is finished.